piknotech/SwiftCollections/Collections/WeakArray/WeakArrayDoc.md

 - `CustomStringConvertible`,
 - `ExpressibleByArrayLiteral`,

 It doesn't conform to `Sequence` and `Collection`.
 Internally `WeakArray` stores an array of `Weak<Element>` objects, but only regards those objects, whose contained value is not nil.
-The output of the array might change all of a sudden (as soon as the reference count of the contained value equals 0), therefore, working with indices (`Collection` protocol) or iterating (`Sequence` protocol) doesn't make sense.
+The value of the weak array might change all of a sudden (as soon as the reference count of any contained value equals 0), therefore, working with indices (`Collection` protocol) or iterating (`Sequence` protocol) doesn't make sense.
 However, once the variable `contents` is accessed, an array of the currently non-nil contained item is returned which enables use of `Collection` & `Sequence`.

 Apart from everything implemented by the protocols, `WeakArray` offers:
 - methods to add members, remove members and clean out `Weak<Element>` instances internally stored, but with out a non-nil contained value.